Privacy policy

 • Internet/Network Activity.
 Internet Activity Information includes browsing history, cookies, search history and a consumer’s interaction with a website; and

-• Inferences drawn from any other category of personal information.
+• Inferences drawn from any other category of Personal Information.

 We collect Personal Information in the above categories from the consumers themselves, other users of the Service, service providers and business partners, third parties, and by automatic means for the purposes described in this Privacy Policy, and as required to comply with applicable law.